 of incidents during and after an operation is crucial.
 If mission control does not receive all relevant information in time, this may have fatal consequences.
 Those in charge therefore depend on search and replay functions as well as on intelligent audio analyses.
 They give them an overview of the entire operation and enable them to immediately access the latest information and analyze the incident in debriefing sessions.
 This is the only way to increase the process quality.

 A prerequisite to do so is reliable, uninterrupted recording.
 When in hectic situations it is not possible to replay the latest conversations or access the latest information, lives may be at peril.
-On top of that, the evidence-proof documentation of compliance with regulated processes can no longer be guaranteed.
+On top of that, a legally admissible documentation of compliance with regulated processes can no longer be guaranteed.
 Flexible redundancy options are required to ensure a continuous process flow.

 And last not least, a recording solution in the public-safety sector must be capable of guaranteeing maximum data security and ⯈system availability